steffenbusch/caddy-jwt-issuer/example/README.md

 The main configuration file for the Caddy server.
 It includes:

 - **`auth.example.com`**:
-  - Handles login and token issuance.
+  - Handles login and token issuance using the `jwt_issuer` directive.
-  - Protects the `/portal.html` endpoint with JWT authentication.
+  - Protects the `/portal.html` and `/logout.html` endpoint with JWT authentication.
+  - Upon logout, the HTTP cookie is cleared, and the JWT's JTI is added to a blocklist file as specified by the `placeholder_dump` configuration.
+    For more information about the `placeholder_dump` directive, visit its [GitHub repository](https://github.com/steffenbusch/caddy-placeholder-dump).
   - Redirects unauthenticated users to the login page.
 - **`app1.example.com`** and **`app2.example.com`**:
   - Protect resources using JWT authentication.
+  - Uses the `token_is_blocked` matcher to block requests with revoked tokens.
   - Redirect unauthenticated users to the central login page.

 ### `example-users.json`